-Noosa caters not only to travelers exploring Australia, but also to locals looking to get away from the city and get closer to nature.
+Noosa is a great stop for travelers exploring Australia on a Brisbane to Cairns road trip, but it also draws locals looking to get away from the city and get closer to nature.
 For many, Noosa is the perfect weekend getaway!
-And it was for us!
+And it was for us too!

 Noosa National Park